Union Pacific Railroad: Hump yards

 In the late 2010s, Union Pacific began deactivating hump yards in favor of flat switching.
 In this, Union Pacific followed the industry-wide trend towards Precision Scheduled Railroading (PSR); railway executive Hunter Harrison explained that under PSR, few yards receive enough variegated traffic to necessitate a hump.
 Union Pacific also closed facilities in Kansas City ("Neff yard"), Hinkle, Oregon, and Pine Bluff, Arkansas in 2019.

 Locomotives and rolling stock

 Union Pacific has owned some of the most powerful locomotives.
 These include members of the Challenger-type (including the 3985), and the Northern-type (including the 844), as well as the Big Boy steam locomotives (including the 4014).
-Union Pacific ordered the first diesel streamliner, the largest fleet of turbine-electric locomotives in the world, and still owns the largest operational diesel locomotive (the 6936).
+Union Pacific ordered the first diesel streamliner, the largest fleet of turbine-electric locomotives in the world, and the largest diesel locomotives ever built (including 6936).

 Paint and colors

 The yellow paint scheme was introduced in the spring of 1934.
 Engineers claimed the visibility of yellow would reduce grade crossing accidents.
 In 1941, UP introduced its yellow and gray color scheme with red highlights, which remains in use today.

 The middle two-thirds of the locomotive body is painted Armour Yellow, a color used by Armour and Company on the packaging of its meat products.
 A thin band of Signal Red divides this from the Harbor Mist Gray (a light gray) used for the body and roof above that point.
 There is also a thin band of Signal Red along the bottom of the locomotive body, but this color has gradually become yellow as new Federal Railroad Administration (FRA) regulations for reflectorized tape came into effect in 2005; the trucks (painted Aluminum from 1955 to 1982), underframe, fuel tanks and everything else beneath that line are also Harbor Mist Gray.
 Lettering and numbering are in Signal Red, with black outlines.
 Most locomotives have white-outlined blue "wings" on the nose, on either side of the renowned shield featuring white lettering on a blue background and, below it, red and white vertical stripes.
 Beginning in early 2002, a number of units were repainted with a large, billowing American flag with the corporate motto "Building America" on the side, where the 'UNION PACIFIC' lettering is normally positioned.